ionutdobre/ocds_examples/README.md

 			* *locality*
 			* *region*
 			* *country-name*
-	* **itemsAwarded** - The goods and services awarded in this award, broken into line items wherever possible
+	* **itemsAwarded** - The goods and services included in the awarded contract, broken into line items wherever possible
 		* *description*
 		* *classificationScheme*
 		* *classificationID*